• Skip to primary navigation

 Freshly baked donuts, will last 1-2 days if you store them at room temperature.

-Yes, this works really well!
+The donuts freeze really well.
 After baking, make sure to let the donuts cool down completely.

 Then wrap them with plastic wrap and place them in a freezer bag.
 You can freeze them for up to 3 months.